sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-themes.md

 To customize the Windows default theme, you must include the settings: [DesktopBackground](microsoft-windows-shell-setup-themes-desktopbackground.md) and [ThemeName](microsoft-windows-shell-setup-themes-themename.md).
 You may also optionally include the settings: [BrandIcon](microsoft-windows-shell-setup-themes-brandicon.md), [ScreenSaver](microsoft-windows-shell-setup-themes-screensaver.md), [UWPAppsUseLightTheme](microsoft-windows-shell-setup-themes-uwpappsuselighttheme.md), and [WindowColor](microsoft-windows-shell-setup-themes-windowcolor.md).

-To create additional custom theme files, see instructions in the MSDN topic: [Creating and Installing Theme Files](http://go.microsoft.com/fwlink/?LinkId=141343).
-Themes you create using these instructions can't be used as the default, however, users can choose to apply one of your custom themes from their **Personalization** settings if desired.
+In addition to customizing the Windows default theme, you can also create additional custom themes using .theme files.
+See instructions in the MSDN topic: [Creating and Installing Theme Files](http://go.microsoft.com/fwlink/?LinkId=141343).
+Theme files can't be used as the Windows default, however, users can choose to apply one of your custom themes from their **Personalization** settings if desired.

 ## Child Elements